Hispanic paradox: Comparison to non-Hispanic white Americans

 Although Hispanic Americans are twice more likely to be living under the poverty line and three times more likely to not have health insurance than non-Hispanic white Americans, they have a longer life span than them by 3 years.
 More Hispanics, than any other racial group, are uninsured and are in general less likely to use medical care.
 The median life span of Hispanic Americans is an average of 81.8 years and non-Hispanic white Americans have an average of 78.8 years.
 This could be explained from scientist taking DNA samples from multiple ethnic groups, the blood from Latino aged more slowly than any other group.

-It is also found that Hispanics, when first migrating to the US, have lower smoking rates, better diet and general health.
-Hispanic infant mortality is also less than NHWs with an average of 5.8 per 1000 births and 9.1 per 1000 births for non-Hispanic whites.

 In 2012, new cancer cases of all sites among Hispanic men and Non-Hispanic men had a ratio of 0.7, Hispanic men having 362.2 and Non-Hispanic men having 489.9.
 In comparison to non-Hispanic Whites, Hispanic men are 10 percent less likely to be diagnosed with prostate cancer.
 Hispanic women, compared to NHW, were found to be 30 percent less likely to be diagnosed with breast cancer.

+21st century waning of the paradox

+Since the 21st century, a number of studies have published results which contradict the Hispanic paradox, suggesting that the health status of Hispanic Americans is declining.
+These findings include a higher incidence of cardiovascular disease risk factors among Hispanics, higher rates or obesity, increasing deaths from stroke even as white deaths remain stable, and a larger increase in deaths from heart failure.

+Other researchers have predicted that the paradox will disappear as obesity rates rise rapidly among Hispanic males, in particular.
+A 2023 study published found that the Hispanic mortality advantage had been erased by the COVID-19 pandemic.
+Hispanic death rates increased at a much higher rate than White Americans death rates, during this period.